tybayn/phasmo-cheat-sheet-pt-br/README.md

-# Unofficial Phasmo Cheat Sheet - (Portuguese - BR Translation)
+# Unofficial Phasmo Guia Phasmophobia - (Portuguese - BR Translation)

 A client facing web-app guide for the horror video game Phasmophobia.
 This repo has been translated from English to Portuguese by @hafwayz, D4v3sb, and @t_doctor.